sonalita/ps-k8s/machines/proxmox/README.md

   - `prox.sh start`
   - `prox.sh stop`
   - `prox.sh destroy` (requires you tto type "DESTROY" to confirm)
   - `prox.sh keys --keyfile {public_key} --reboot --reset` # reboot and reset are optional.
-Without --reset it will append the requested key to exisitng keys.
+Without --reset it will append the requested key to existing keys.